 - If your dog belongs to a breed that is prone to ear infections, you can use apple cider vinegar to treat the infection.
 Using a cotton ball, dip it into a small mixture of apple cider vinegar and water.
 Clean your dog’s ears using the dipped cotton ball to help with the treatment.

-- Using apple cider vinegar for dogs’ fleas is another helpful tactic.
-While it doesn’t kill fleas outright, fleas dislike apple cider vinegar’s smell and taste so they jump ship.
-One of the best ways to use this natural flea repellent is to mix equal parts apple cider vinegar and water and rub it over your dogs’ fur.
+- Using apple cider vinegar for dogs’ fleas and tics is another helpful tactic.
+While it doesn’t kill fleas and tics outright, these pests dislike apple cider vinegar’s smell and taste so they jump ship.
+One of the best ways to use this natural flea repellent is to mix 1 cup apple cider vinegar into 2-4 cups water and rub it over your dogs’ fur.

 ACV for Dogs Safety Tips

 - Put a small amount of ACV in your pet’s drinking water.
 Your dog may not like the taste initially.
 If your pooch is not a very good drinker, try adding the ACV to their food.
-To make it more special, serve the apple cider vinegar with honey.
+For a special treat, serve the apple cider vinegar with honey.
 Ideally, the ratio should be one teaspoon for fifteen pounds of body weight.
+Or for larger dogs one tablespoon per fifty pounds.
 But start with small amounts and gradually increase the value to the right proportion.

 - Ensure that the apple cider vinegar is raw, unheated, unpasteurized and organic vinegar.
 It should be diluted with water before giving it to your dog.